Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Introduction

 \section{Introduction}

 Information is conventionally modelled as random variables, or equivalently, $\sigma$-algebras or partitions of the sample space.
 The operations we can perform on information defined in this manner are limited.
-For example, given two pieces of information $X,Y$ as random variables (e.g., $X,Y$ are different photos of the same person stored in a server), we can take their conjunction, i.e., the information that corresponds to knowing both $X$ and $Y$ (e.g., downloading both photos from the server), which is given as the joint random variable $(X,Y)$.
-This unambiguously gives the smallest information that contains $X$ and $Y$, as any other $M$ that can deduce $X$ and $Y$ must be larger than $(X,Y)$ in the functional ordering (i.e., $(X,Y)$ is a function of $M$).
+For example, given two pieces of information $X,Y$ as random variables, we can take their conjunction, i.e., the information that corresponds to knowing both $X$ and $Y$, which is given as the joint random variable $(X,Y)$.
+This unambiguously gives the smallest information that contains $X$ and $Y$, as any other $M$ that can deduce $X$ and $Y$ must be larger than $(X,Y)$ in the functional partial order (i.e., $(X,Y)$ is a function of $M$).

-Nevertheless, the disjunction ``$X\vee Y$'', corresponding to knowing $X$ or $Y$ (e.g., when we only need one photo of that person), does not have an unambiguous definition, that is, there is no smallest information $U$ (with respect to functional ordering) that can deduce $X$ or $Y$.\footnote{``$U$ can deduce $X$ or $Y$'' means there is a decoder that reads $U$, declares which of $X$ or $Y$ to decode, and outputs its value.
+Nevertheless, the disjunction ``$X\vee Y$'', corresponding to knowing $X$ or $Y$, does not have an unambiguous definition, that is, there is no smallest information $U$ (with respect to functional partial order) that can deduce $X$ or $Y$.\footnote{``$U$ can deduce $X$ or $Y$'' means there is a decoder that reads $U$, declares which of $X$ or $Y$ to decode, and outputs its value.
 The decoding function $f:\mathcal{U}\to(\{1\}\times\mathcal{X})\cup(\{2\}\times\mathcal{Y})$ satisfies ($K=1$ and $Z=X$) or ($K=2$ and $Z=Y$), where $(K,Z)=f(U)$.
 There is no smallest $U$ with respect to functional ordering as $U=X$ and $U=Y$ are incomparable.
-There are examples where neither $U=X$ nor $U=Y$ gives the smallest entropy; see Section (\ref{subsec:disjunction}).} The difference or implication ``$X\rightarrow Y$'', corresponding to the minimal additional information a terminal needs to decode $Y$ if it already knows $X$ (e.g., when we already have one photo and want to download the other), also has no unambiguous definition, but instead has several incomparable definitions.
+There are examples where neither $U=X$ nor $U=Y$ gives the smallest entropy; see Section \ref{subsec:disjunction}.} The difference or implication ``$X\rightarrow Y$'', corresponding to the minimal additional information a terminal needs to decode $Y$ if it already knows $X$, also has no unambiguous definition, but instead has several incomparable definitions.
 See Section \ref{subsec:prev_other}.

 Following the success of the analogy between entropy and set measures (information diagram and the I-measure) \cite{ting1962amount,cover2006elements,yeung1991new}, concrete correspondences have been constructed by Ellerman \cite{ellerman2014introduction,ellerman2017logical,ellerman2018logical}, Down and Mediano \cite{down2023logarithmic} and Li \cite{li2025poisson}, which embed information into a Boolean algebra, allowing us to take conjunction, disjunction and difference of information.
 While these results are theoretically interesting, operational implications are limited.
 The logarithmic decomposition \cite{down2023logarithmic} sometimes gives negative measure,\footnote{The intersection of three pieces of information $X,Y,Z$, i.e., multivariate mutual information $I(X;Y;Z)$, can be negative.} which prevents it from having a clear meaning.
 This suggests that Boolean algebra is perhaps not the correct algebraic structure for information.
 More discussions will be included in Sections \ref{subsec:prev_partition} and \ref{subsec:prev_log}.